 And some people told us, like, hey, you guys look like your father and son.

-I was like, oh, that's that's hilarious.
+I was like, oh, that's hilarious.

-Then eight years later, just like prophetic, we get to actually play those roles.
+And then eight years later, just like prophetic, we get to actually play those roles.

-But it was very surreal for me because I grew up one of my favorite series growing up was Smallville.
+But it was very surreal for me because I grew up, one of my favorite series growing up was Smallville.

 And a lot of people liked it.